imballinst/text-to-playwright/README.md

 ## Requirements

-- Node.js 18+
+- Node.js 20+
-- Yarn berry
+- Yarn berry 4.5.1+
+- Corepack

 ## Development

 There are 3 commands that are useful for development:

+1. `corepack enable` -- this will fetch the Yarn version to your machine, so we don't have to store binary in the repository.
 1. `yarn` -- install dependencies like usual.
-2. `yarn test` -- run the test cases.
+1. `yarn test` -- run the test cases.
-3. `yarn dev` -- run the example test file, imitating end-to-end flow.
+1. `yarn dev` -- run the example test file, imitating end-to-end flow.

 ## Getting started